vidister/gimp-web/content/downloads/index.md

 ### Native builds

-Currently there are two main installers:
+Currently there are two main installers: a stock build by Sven Claussner and a custom build from Simone Karin Lehmann.

 A GIMP 2.8 DMG installer by Sven Claussner, stock GIMP build without any add-ons.
 It works on OS X 10.6 Snow Leopard and later.
 Just open the downloaded DMG and drag and drop GIMP into your "Applications" folder.